Great Elm Group Inc Annual Shareholders Meeting Transcript

 Operator

-Adam Michael Kleinman - Great Elm Group, Inc. - President, COO & Secretary
+Adam Kleinman Great Elm Group - Inc - President & Chief Compliance Officer

 Great Elm Group Inc Annual Shareholders Meeting Transcript